Borea-dev/python-client-generator/README.md

 # Borea Python HTTP Client SDK Generator

-Please learn more about Borea and our mission at [borea.dev](https://borea.dev)
+Please learn more about Borea and our mission at [borea.dev](https://borea.dev) and our organization on GitHub [Borea-dev](https://github.com/Borea-dev).

 This repository contains a Python HTTP client SDK generator.
 It generates a Python client from an OpenAPI specification.